dads7202/assignment2/README.md

 we experiment with batch sizes of `16`, `32`, and `64` to find out which batch size results in the `highest accuracy` and `lowest loss` for test set at epoch 25, original pre-trained model. <br>
 ![Imgur](https://i.imgur.com/vhmiuNt.png)
 ![Imgur](https://i.imgur.com/RtNbLsn.png)
 - the results of batch sizes of 16, 32, and 64 trends are nearly equal in terms of validation accuracy and loss.
-At final epoch, the greatest batch size is 32, which gives the highest validation accuracy and lowest validation loss
+At final epoch, the greatest batch size is 32, which gives the highest validation accuracy and lowest validation loss.
 - we utilized batch size of 32 as default value for this task.

 ### 3.1.2 Epoch